 Ensuring public order (rechtsorde).
 The method is to establish norms that guarantee legal order.
 To violators of these norms, the state imposes punishment.
 The threat of punishment will work as a warning (waarschuwing) and frightening.

-In relation to the existence of theories that justify the imposition of punishment, then in the opinion of Oemar Seno Adji, the legislation gives freedom to the judge which theory will be used in determining the punishment.23
+In relation to the existence of theories that justify the imposition of punishment, then in the opinion of Oemar Seno Adji, the legislation gives freedom to the judge which theory will be used in determining the punishment.18

-With regard to the purpose of punishment itself, it is generally associated with 2 (two) major views, namely retributivism and utilitarianism, which can be described as follows ^{24.}

-This understanding is very influential in criminal law, especially in determining the purpose of punishment.
-In essence, this understanding determines that the purpose of the imposition of punishment or punishment is to repay the perpetrator's actions.25 This is as explained in the absolute theory or theory of retaliation).
-According to Van Bemmelen, he said, "basically every punishment is retaliation.
-Meanwhile, according to Knigge, "Punishment is basically retaliation and it is not a bad thing in itself, retaliation as a reaction to behaviour that violates norms is a very natural human action".26
+With regard to the purpose of punishment itself, it is generally associated with 2 (two) major views, namely retributivism and utilitarianism, which can be described as follows ^{19.} This understanding is very influential in criminal law, especially in determining the purpose of punishment.
+In essence, this understanding determines that the purpose of imposing punishment is to retaliate against the perpetrator.
+This is as explained in the absolute theory or theory of retaliation).
+According to Van Bemmelen, he said, 'basically every punishment is retaliation.
+Meanwhile, according to Knigge, 'Punishment is basically retaliation and it is not a bad thing in itself, retaliation as a reaction to behaviour that violates norms is a very natural human action.'
+(Knigge, 2011)".
+20

 This view mainly determines that punishment has a purpose based on certain benefits (benefit theory or purpose theory) and not just simply to retaliate against the offender.
 Jeremy Bentham as a pioneer of thinking about the purpose of punishment who put forward utilitarian theory, which resulted in utilitarianism.
 According to this theory, a crime does not have to be punished with a punishment but there must be benefits both for the criminal and for society.
 Punishment is given not only because of what the offender has caused in the past, but there is a primary goal for the future.
-So that punishment serves to prevent crimes from being repeated, and to scare members of society so that they become afraid of committing crimes.27
+So that punishment serves to prevent crimes from being repeated, and to scare members of society so that they become afraid of committing crimes.21